Venue: Town Hall, Moorgate Street, ROTHERHAM. S60 2TH

 The review concluded that given the improvements made over the last two years a Practice Partner model would secure the most rapid and sustainable improvements in the short term (two years) and present the lowest risk to the Improvement journey.
 In particular, its evidence suggested that the Practice Partner model will:

-- Enable the good progress being made on the improvement programme to continue at an accelerated pace with minimal disruption to partners, wider council priorities or management focus; and
+- Establish the right balance of political ownership, oversight and accountability for CYPS at the same time as rigorous external challenge; - Enable the good progress being made on the improvement programme to continue at an accelerated pace with minimal disruption to partners, wider council priorities or management focus; and - Avoid high transition and operating costs associated with each of the AMAs and enable spend to be focused on front line delivery.

 The review acknowledged that the peer practice partner model is by definition temporary.
 Once there is consistent good quality front-line practice, the Council will actively consider other options to work with others through integration, collaboration or further commissioning if this would secure more rapid and sustainable improvement.